-If you were to have this cranberry yeast bread for a celebration breakfast, brunch or afternoon tea, I can’t think of anything more scrumptious to go on top than a schemer of mascarpone or butter and a spread of Homemade Cranberry Compote!
+With this cranberry yeast bread, for a celebration breakfast, brunch or afternoon tea, I can’t think of anything more scrumptious to go on top than a spread of Homemade Cranberry Compote!

-Cranberry compote is slightly tart, a little sweet and has all the beautiful spices to wake up the tastebuds: cinnamon, or ginger, cloves, orange rinds or even orange blossom water, a favored Mediterranean extract used more widely than vanilla.
+Cranberry compote is slightly tart, a little sweet and has all the beautiful spices to wake up the tastebuds.
+Cinnamon, ginger, cloves, orange rinds or even orange blossom water embellishes with a holiday flavor.

-Cranberry Compote is an easy mix to simmer and puree, and goes along side turkey dishes, on top of a baked brie which would be perfect to serve with Cranberry bread, or try adding a few chili peppers to Cranberry Compote and baste a pork loin, chicken wings or a duck breast with it and roast!
+Cranberry Compote is an easy mix to simmer and puree.
+It goes alongside turkey dishes.
+Beautiful on top of a baked brie which would be perfect to serve with Cranberry bread.
+Try adding a few chili peppers to Cranberry Compote and baste a pork loin, chicken wings or a duck breast with it and roast!